Teaching with Geochemical Data: A collaborative workshop to identify barriers and find solutions

 Overview

-There is strong evidence that working with authentic data can increase student confidence and science identity, as well as improve workforce skills.
+There is strong evidence that working with authentic data can increase student confidence, science identity, and improve workforce skills.
 At the same time, students frequently struggle when working with data and instructors need strategies to support them through to success.
-Igneous geochemical and petrological data, while important to upper division courses, can be especially complex.
-Students need to be scaffolded in their use of stoichiometry, magma composition, and understanding of the physical processes that influence element partitioning and chemical fluxes.
-In this workshop, we will work collaboratively with participants to understand their barriers to teaching with igneous geochemical data and work together on approaches and solutions.
-We will invite participants to work collaboratively to share and brainstorm teaching techniques and activities to help students learn how to work with research-grade data to obtain information about igneous processes.
+Although igneous geochemical and petrological data is complex, it can be used to help students understand geology, geography, geochemistry and geophysics.
+In this workshop, we will work collaboratively with participants to discuss the barriers educators encounter when teaching with data, and work together on approaches and solutions.
+We invite participants to share and brainstorm teaching techniques and activities to help students learn how to work with research-grade data to obtain information about igneous processes and geological features.
 The workshop will be both interactive and generative.
-Participants will learn about the EarthChem data portal and resources that serve data from peer-reviewed literature on igneous geochemistry and petrology so they can consider how to bring these data into their own courses.
+Participants will learn about PetDB, the EarthChem data portal, and GeoMapApp so they can consider how to bring these data into their own courses.
 Our goal is to create and deliver a suite of completed activities to be shared via the EER site immediately during the workshop and more comprehensively through the SERC-hosted Teach the Earth portal in the latter half of 2023.